 The name “Dhaka” is said to come from the dhak tree that was once plentiful in the area, while others believe the name comes from Dhakeshwari, or The Hidden Goddess, to whom a shrine is built.
 While the history of the area can be traced back to the 1st century, evidence shows that the area wasn’t settled until around the 7th century.
 Turkish and Afghan governors ruled the city until the Mughals arrived in 1608 and pronounced it the capital of Bengal.

 As townships developed in the area, there was significant population growth.
 During the 17th century under the rule of Shaista Khan, the population of the city was close to one million.
 In 1765, control of the city was handed to the British East India Company.
-During British rule, schools, townships and public works were developed, as well as a civic water system in 1874 and electricity supply in 1878.
+During British rule, schools, townships, and public works were developed, as well as a municipal water system in 1874 and electricity supply in 1878.

 Dhaka was named as the capital of Eastern Bengal and Assam following the Partition of Bengal in 1905.
-However, Bengal was united again in 1911.
+However, Bengal united again in 1911.
 During the partition of India in 1947, Dhaka was named as the capital of East Bengal as part of Pakistan, which led to an increase in population as hundreds of thousands of Muslim immigrants flooded in.
 Following the Bhola cyclone in 1970, the country of Bangladesh declared its independence, and after India fell in Operation Searchlight, Bangladesh and its cities – including Dhaka – became independent.

 Dhaka is known worldwide as the City of Mosques, as there are hundreds of mosques that have been built in the city.
-The city is also considered the industrial and commercial center of Bangladesh with its trade in such goods as jute, rice, sugar and tea, as well as for its thriving textile industry.
+The city is also considered the industrial and commercial center of Bangladesh with its trade in such goods as jute, rice, sugar, and tea, as well as for its thriving textile industry.
 Dhaka also has a rich cultural history, which can be seen through the modern National Museum or historic sites including Lal Bagh Fort.